dark216-ai/SUPERLAMP/README.md

 # LAMPFM — All-in-One LAMP + FM Stack Installer & Service Manager
 #### Author: Bocaletto Luca

-LAMPFM is a Bash “app” for Debian/Ubuntu that automates installation of a full LAMP stack plus FTP & Mail (FM), and provides an interactive service manager for developers.
+LAMPFM is a Bash “app” for Debian/Ubuntu that automates installation of a full LAMP stack plus FTP & Mail (FM), Node, and provides an interactive service manager for developers.

 ---